 There are many historical buildings on campus, such as the James Mitchell Museum, established in 1952.
 This geological museum contains high quality collections sampling a significant diversity of the planet's geology, with a fine display of fossils, minerals and rocks.

 CLASSES AT THE NATIONAL UNIVERSITY OF IRELAND, GALWAY

-Students will earn 6 credits and should choose 2 courses chosen from this list below.
-All of the courses fulfil COLL 300.
+Students will earn 6 credits and should choose 2 courses from the list below.
+All of the courses fulfill COLL 300.